Introduction to Gibbs free energy | Applications of thermodynamics | AP Chemistry | Khan Academy

 Delta G, the change in Gibbs Free Energy, is calculated using the formula delta G = delta H - (T * delta S), where delta H is the change in enthalpy, T is the temperature in Kelvin, and delta S is the change in entropy.
 This equation helps determine the spontaneity of a reaction based on the energy changes involved.

-• What does a negative delta G indicate?
+What does delta G less than zero indicate?

 Related videos